Chinese steel exports sliding sharply, but for how long? Andy Home

-LONDON China's exports of steel product have fallen sharply over the first few months of this year.
+LONDON (Reuters) - China's exports of steel product have fallen sharply over the first few months of this year.

 The January-May total was 34.2 million tonnes, down 26 percent on last year's equivalent figure and the lowest read since 2014.